Haste171/api-bot-base/README.md

 # Api Bot Base

-This is a Python Discord bot that interacts with an external API
+A Python Discord bot base/template that accesses and returns data from APIs utilizing the requests and interactions libraries

 ## Installation